-Girls Like Us Chapbook Contest: for women, genderqueer, and female identifying writers.
+2018 Girls Like Us Chapbook Contest: for women, trans women, genderqueer, nonbinary, and female identifying writers.

 Prize: The winner will receive $1,000, chapbook publication, 50 author copies, plus 25 limited edition broadsides

-Eligibility: The competition is open to all previously unpublished, chapbook-length manuscripts of poetry (loosely defined) written in English, (translations ok with original author's written permission), regardless of the age, nationality, etc. of the author(s).
+Eligibility: The competition is open to all previously unpublished, chapbook-length (10-25 pages) manuscripts of poetry (loosely defined) written in English, regardless of the age, nationality, etc. of the author(s).
 Manuscripts that contain previously published poems are eligible, so long as the manuscript is unpublished as a collection.

 What We Like: We are looking for work that speaks to women, genderqueer and female identifying humans, written with them in mind.
 We want poems that make us forget to take a breath while we read, that stick around in our skulls long after we’ve put the page down, poems that feel like touching a bruise.
 As a collection: one with an arc or unified theme, some vein that connects the poems, particularly one rooted in a larger conversation.